Where are the loosest slots in Illinois in 2022? Which casinos and games have the best payouts for the discriminating gambler?

-The best slots in Illinois are at Argosy Casino Alton, Hollywood Casino & Hotel Joliet, and three small slot parlors in Springfield – Ashley’s Gaming Parlor, pennies Place Video Slots & Poker, and Daisy’s Lucky Slots.
+The loosest slots in Illinois are at Argosy Casino Alton, Hollywood Casino & Hotel Joliet, and 3 small slot parlors in Springfield – Ashley’s Gaming Parlor, Pennies Place Video Slots & Poker, and Daisy’s Lucky Slots.
 That means the best slots in Illinois are in the southwestern and northeastern corners of the state.

-Of all the state’s best slot games, those at Argosy Casino Alton give the best theoretical return percentage – 92.3%, compared to a state average of closer to 90%.
+Of all the state’s best payout slot games, those at Argosy Casino Alton give the best theoretical return percentage.
+They’re at 92.3%, compared to a state average of closer to 90%.

-The best slots to play at these Illinois casinos and slot parlors are Geisha, Wheel of Fortune, Lightning Link, and Buffalo Grand.
+The loosest slot machine games to play at these Illinois casinos and slot parlors are Geisha, Wheel of Fortune, Lightning Link, and Buffalo Grand.

-This post is a guide to the best slots to play in Illinois.
+This post is a guide to the loosest slots to play in Illinois.

 A Note on Slot Machine Gambling in Illinois

 Unlike Florida’s or Oklahoma’s, Illinois’ slot machine market is untidy.
-For a writer like me who likes to think of things categorically, it’s much easier to write about (for example) slots in Detroit, because there’s only three places to play slots in Detroit and it makes for a tidier blog post.
+I’m a writer who thinks categorically.
+So, it’s easier to write about slots in Detroit, because there are only 3 places to play slots in Detroit.
+That makes for a tidier blog post.

 You can find slots in hundreds of little cities up and down the state.
-This is kind of amazing when you consider the size of the state (about the size of Maine stapled to West Virginia) and the vast difference in culture that exists between, say, Chicago and Belleville.
+This is amazing.
+Consider the size of the state.
+It’s about the size of Maine stapled to West Virginia.
+And there’s a vast difference in culture that exists between Chicago and Belleville.
 Slots and video poker terminals are something that people in Illinois can agree on.

-All traditional commercial casino operations in Illinois have to take place on a riverboat, a vestige of the old gambling industry on steamboats along the Mississippi River.
-You’ll find those Illinois slot and video poker games in other retail stores, from bait shops to barbershops, but won’t find any table games or any of the other trappings of traditional casino gambling at these places.
+All traditional commercial casino operations in Illinois must take place on a riverboat.
+This is a vestige of the old gambling industry on steamboats along the Mississippi River.
+You’ll find those Illinois slot and video poker games in other retail stores, from bait shops to barbershops.
+But you won’t find any table games or any of the other trappings of traditional casino gambling at these places.

 Illinois Slot Machine Payback Percentages

-Knowing what we know about the slot gaming industry in Illinois, let’s talk about slot payback percentage figures in the state.
-They aren’t easy to find, and what data exist require some assembly at home before they look anything like a traditional RTP.
+Let’s talk about slot payback percentage figures in Illinois.
+They aren’t easy to find.
+And what data exist require some assembly at home before they look anything like a traditional RTP.